Jamsekun/GMG_website/README.md

    - Click "Pull requests" > "New pull request".
    - Select your branch and compare with `develop`.
    - Add a title and description, then submit.
-   - Assign reviewers and link to Trello task if applicable.
+   - Assign reviewers if applicable.

 5. Stay Updated:
    ```bash